 Brassica species encompass a diverse range of economically important crop species worth in excess of $20 billion worldwide.

-BRAVO will use this variation to understand the gene networks controlling flowering time and study how these networks affect all developmental stages, from vegetative growth to seed production.
+Brassica species contain a wealth of natural variation that can be exploited to improve crops.
+BRAVO is using this variation, alongside state-of-the art technology, to understand the gene networks controlling flowering time and study how these networks affect all developmental stages, from vegetative growth to seed production.

 Determining the relationships between genes, traits and the environment will provide a new understanding of how plant development is influenced by the environment which will aid targeted crop improvement to secure future yields.

 The outputs from this project will be available for use by industry and academic researchers for future crop development.